Detecting Grouped Local Average Treatment Effects and Selecting True Instruments

-where $R$ is a hypothesis matrix with dimension $(J-q) \times J$.
-For the IV of the first club to be tested for equality, the matrix entry is 1 and for the remaining IVs it is zero, except for another IV in the club, for which it is -1.
-In this way, we test the equality of all coefficients. $\mathbf{r}$ is a $(J \times 1)$ vector of zeros.
-Under the $H0$, the test statistic follows an $F$-distribution with $J-1$ and $N-J$ degrees of freedom.
+where $\mathbf{R}(\mathcal{C})$ is a hypothesis matrix with dimension $(J-K) \times J$.
+For the IV of the first club to be tested for equality, the matrix entry is 1 and for the remaining IVs it is zero, except for one other IV in the club, whose entry is -1.\footnote{In this way, each matrix row has an entry of 1 and another entry of -1.} In this way, we test the equality of all coefficients. $\mathbf{0}_J$ is a $(J \times 1)$ vector of zeros.
+Under the $H0$, the test statistic follows a $\chi^2$-distribution with $J-K$ degrees of freedom.

-After identifying clubs of IVs with comparable propensity scores, such clubs with distinct propensity score values may be paired, to obtain the first stage effect of the instrument on the treatment as the difference across club-specific propensity scores.
+After identifying clubs of IVs with comparable propensity scores, clubs with distinct propensity score values may be paired to obtain the first stage effect of the instrument on the treatment as the difference across club-specific propensity scores.
 In this context, one club of judge IVs in the pair may be considered as reference category and the other as focal category.